maliMirkec/personal-website/site/testimonials/bob-laurent.md

 ---
 layout: index
 title: Bob Laurent
-description: Bob Laurent talks about his positive experience in working with Silvestar Bistrović.
+description: Read testimonial by Bob Laurent in which he talks about his positive experience in working with Silvestar Bistrović.
 tags:
   - testimonials
 type: testimonials-item